AdobeDocs/experiences-by-you.en/help/analytics/analysis-workspace/metrics/take-your-data-analysis-to-the-next-level-with-calculated-metrics.md

 ---
 # Take your data analysis to the next level with Calculated Metrics

-Most new users of Adobe Analytics are familiar with Segments as a way to slice and dice their data.
+Most new users of [!DNL Adobe] [!DNL Analytics] are familiar with Segments as a way to slice and dice their data.
 Today, I want to introduce you to calculated metrics, the next best tool in your analyst toolbox.

-As an advanced feature of Adobe Analytics, calculated metrics let you create new metrics without changing your implementation using the data you've already collected.
+As an advanced feature of [!DNL Adobe] [!DNL Analytics], calculated metrics let you create new metrics without changing your implementation using the data you've already collected.
 The Calculated Metrics Builder can use a lot of different mathematical and statistical functions, so you can create metrics that answer even the most complex business questions.

 ## Getting Started with Calculated Metrics